Euclideon/vaultclient/docs/UserGuide.md

 > NOTE: `Ignore Certificate Verification` will not be saved due to the security risk associated.
 You will need to enable this setting each time you open the application.

-*`Remember` will store the value you enter here for future use so you don't have to enter it every time.

-After logging in you should see the full user interface:
+After you have entered your credentials, click `Login!` and you should see an empty scene in the user interface similar to the image below.

 ![User Interface](images/afterlogin.png)

 ---

-## User Interface
+# User Interface

+Shown below is a numbered diagram of a screenshot of the user interface.

 ![Interface Numbers](images/interfacenumbered.png)

+1. Scene Viewport
+2. Menu & Status Bar
+3. Scene Explorer
+4. Settings
+5. GIS/Scene Info
+6. Copyright & Compass
+7. Watermark
+8. Convert Tab

+The following numbered sections will explain these features in full detail.

-### 1. Scene Viewport
+## 1. Scene Viewport
-The scene viewport displays your scene (the Scene Explorer (see below) explains how to add things to the scene).
+The scene viewport displays your scene.
+The Scene Explorer section (see **3.
+Scene Explorer** below) will explain how to add models to your scene.

-#### Moving around the viewport
+### Moving around the viewport
 > TIP: These settings are configurable in the [Input & Controls](#input-&-controls) settings menu.

 Mouse Controls: